cassiofragadantas/cassiofragadantas.github.io/readme.md

 1. Install the jekyll and bundler gems.
     ```
     gem install jekyll bundler
+    bundle install
     ```
+1. When installing bundler, check the blunder version specified on Gemfile.lock (if any)
 1. Within the root folder of the site run:
     ```
     bundle exec jekyll serve